Lis Smith: 2021–present

 In 2021, Smith worked closely with then-governor Andrew Cuomo, and advised him on how to respond to the sexual harassment allegations against him.
 A report by New York Attorney General Letitia James showed that Smith was working behind the scenes to protect Cuomo from the allegations.
 In 2022, Smith became a communications adviser for Michigan State Senator Mallory McMorrow.

 Smith authored the 2022 book Any Given Tuesday: A Political Love Story.
 It was written over a period of 18 months, and covers her life and political career.
 The book was praised for its insight into the personal and political fortunes of politicians she advised.
 Philip Elliott of Time praised its transparency and wrote that it "may just rewrite the template for what a political memoir can be."
 Lloyd Green, writing for The Guardian, called it "breezy and informative."
 Some critics felt that it minimized her role in discrediting the sexual assault allegations against Cuomo.

+In March 2024, the Democratic National Committee selected Smith to lead communications, opposition research and legal challenges as part of a team focused on combatting independent and third-party candidates in the 2024 presidential election.
+In July 2025, The New York Times reported that Smith was an advisor for Majority Democrats.

 Political commentary and analysis

 Smith is also known for her commentary and analysis of United States politics.
 She has written for publications such as The New York Times, Vanity Fair and The Washington Post.
 She also has an active social media presence, through which she addresses political topics and factchecks statements by Republican politicians such as Mitt Romney.
 Time and Politico included her on their lists of the best political Twitter feeds.
+Smith is a critic of Democratic party's left wing.

 Personal life

-Smith dated Missouri politician Jeff Smith after meeting him at Dartmouth and handled some of his publicity during his campaign.
-From 2013 to 2015, she had a relationship with her former boss, New York governor Eliot Spitzer.
+Smith dated Missouri politician Jeff Smith, who served as her professor at Dartmouth.
+She also handled some of his publicity during his political campaign.
+From 2013 to 2015, she had a relationship with her former boss, former New York governor Eliot Spitzer.
 The relationship ended her role in de Blasio's mayoral campaign after tabloids published stories about it.

-Smith says she experiences stage fright.
-She describes herself as an "oyster-tarian," which she defines as a vegetarian who will eat oysters.
-Smith plays the violin.